-Surface peening is a technique to introduce compressive stresses in a steel surface.
-The peening can be performed mechanically or by laser.
+What is the purpose of metal peening?
+The peening definition is that it is a technique to introduce compressive stresses in the material’s surface.
+The peening process can be performed mechanically or by laser.
 These compressive stresses give a safety margin against cracks and corrosion when the steel is exposed to tensile loads or high cycle fatigue environments during operation.

 Laser peening works by a laser pulse that creates a pressure wave which penetrates deep into the metal.
 This causes compressive residual stresses in the steel, counteracting tensile stresses that lead to corrosion, fatigue and cracking.
 Laser peening is a cold process which can penetrate the steel down to a depth of 10-12 mm.

 In shot peening, spherical metallic, glass, or ceramic particles are struck against the steel surface with enough energy to cause plastic deformation.
-This compresses the steel's surface, which improves the fatigue resistance and reduces the risk for propagation of microcracks in the surface.
+The compressed surface of the peened metal improves fatigue resistance and reduces the risk for propagation of microcracks in the surface.